Maurice Turnbull: Personal history

 Turnbull was born in Cardiff in 1906 into a large sporting family.
-His father, Philip, was a Welsh international hockey player, winning a bronze medal with the Welsh team at the 1908 Olympics, and six of his eight sons, including Maurice, played for Cardiff Rugby Club.
+His father, Philip, was a Welsh international hockey player, winning a bronze medal with the Welsh team (later credited as part of a single Great Britain team) at the 1908 Olympics, and six of his eight sons, including Maurice, played for Cardiff Rugby Club.
 Turnbull was educated at Downside School near Bath; and the school still has a bar named after him for the use of sixth formers.
 From Downside he went to Cambridge University and continued his connection with sport by winning sporting Blues in both cricket and hockey.

-On the 7 September 1939 he married Elizabeth Brooke, only daughter of William Brooke of Scunthorpe.
+On 7 September 1939 he married Elizabeth Brooke, only daughter of William Brooke of Scunthorpe.
 They had three children: Sara, Simon and Georgina.

 As a major in the First Battalion of the Welsh Guards he was killed instantly by a sniper's bullet during intense fighting for the French village of Montchamp after the Normandy landings in 1944.
 His body was recovered from the battlefield by one of his men, Sergeant Fred Llewellyn, and his personal possessions were sent home to his family.